Paperless-ngx installation on Ubuntu 24.04 with Caddy and automatic SSL certificates

-Recent political developments show that it's becoming increasingly important to maintain control over your own data.
-Paperless-ngx is an open-source solution that allows you to host your own DMS while keeping full control over your data.
-In this guide, we'll show you how to install Paperless-ngx on an Ubuntu 24.04 server and automatically set up SSL certificates from Let's Encrypt with Caddy.
+Recent political developments show that it is becoming increasingly important to retain control over your own data.
+Paperless-ngx is an open source solution that allows you to host your own DMS while retaining full control over your data.
+In this guide, we will show you how to install Paperless-ngx on an Ubuntu 24.04 server and automatically set up SSL certificates from Let's Encrypt with Caddy.

 Prerequisites

-- Domain pointing to the server (at least an A record) (e.g.,
+- Domain pointing to the server (at least A entry) (e.g.

-We log in via SSH as root or a user with sudo privileges on the server and update the package list:
+We log on to the server via SSH as root or a user with sudo rights and update the package list:

 apt update && apt upgrade -y